mullvad/mullvadvpn-app/docs/allow-macos-network-check.md

   back to the front-ends.
 The user needs to know that the filtering resolver failed to run.

 ### When the network-check leak is toggled on

 - When in a blocking state:
   1. Exclude the local resolver's traffic from the firewall.
   1. Configure the filtering resolver to bind to port 53.
   1. Read the system's current DNS config and configure the filtering resolver to use it.
   1. Configure the host to use our local resolver
+- In all other states, the filtering resolver should bind to port 53.
 If any of the above steps fail, the app should report the failure to the frontend that toggled the setting.

-- In all other states, the filtering resolver should bind to port 53 .

 ### When the network-check leak is toggled off
 - When in a blocking state: